rust-lang/reference/src/types.md

 Trait objects are written as the optional keyword `dyn` followed by a set of trait bounds, but with the following restrictions on the trait bounds.
 All traits except the first trait must be auto traits, there may not be more than one lifetime, and opt-out bounds (e.g. `?sized`) are not allowed.
+Furthermore, paths to traits may be parenthesized.

 For example, given a trait `Trait`, the following are all trait objects:

 * `Trait`
 * `dyn Trait`